Multi-chassis link aggregation group: Multi-chassis

-The HA configuration is superior to spanning tree.
-Load can be shared across all links during normal operation, whereas spanning tree must disable some links to prevent loops.

 Implementations

 The following table lists known vendor implementations of MC-LAG, all of which are proprietary.

 Alternatives

+The link aggregation configuration is superior to Spanning Tree Protocol as the load can be shared across all links during normal operation, whereas Spanning Tree Protocol must disable some links to prevent loops.
+With Spanning Tree Protocol there is a potential delay when recovering from failure.
+Link aggregation typically can recover quickly from failure.

 IEEE 802.1aq (Shortest Path Bridging) is an alternative to MC-LAG that can be used for complex networks.

-TRILL (TRansparent Interconnection of Lots of Links) facilitates an Ethernet to have an arbitrary topology, and enables per flow pair-wise load splitting by way of Dijkstra's algorithm, without configuration and user intervention.
+TRILL (TRansparent Interconnection of Lots of Links) allows Ethernet to use an arbitrary topology, and enables per-flow pair-wise load splitting by way of Dijkstra's algorithm without configuration or user intervention.